 Job Loss and Bankruptcy

 Most of us live paycheck to paycheck, or close to it.
+Job loss and bankruptcy often go together.
+It just makes sense.
 Not many can afford the luxury of a 6 month emergency fund.
 When your income is suddenly taken away from you, you have an immediate emergency.
 Before too long, you can’t stay current on monthly payments.
 Bill collectors don’t care why you can’t pay.
 I had fellow attorneys sue me when I got behind.
 It was a nightmare.
 It doesn’t take long before bankruptcy becomes a serious option.

 More people file bankruptcy due to job loss than for any other reason.
 I’ve seen clients suffer all sorts of hardships.
 Garnishments eat into their paychecks.
 They adjust.
 Payments on consumer debt leave nothing for medications.
 They do without.
 But job loss makes even these difficult alternatives impossible.
 So, they look to bankruptcy to discharge the debt.
+Job loss and bankruptcy thereafter are more common than you may think.
 It’s absolutely the right thing to do.

-Timing the filing of a bankruptcy after job loss is critical to getting the best results.
-It’s also difficult to do.
-Each person’s situation can be so different.
+Timing is important when facing Job loss and bankruptcy.
 The amount and type of debt you have makes a difference.
 Even the difference between renting or buying your home can have a dramatic impact on your choice.

 The first question I always ask my clients is how long they expect they will be unemployed.
 In recent years, the answer is that job search takes two to ten times longer than it used to.
 Add Corona virus to the picture, and the answer becomes even more difficult.
 Still, you have to make the best estimate you can.